gheith3/RawSqlExtention/README.md

-# some tilte here

-this eextention for .net core to work directly with database using database context, its allow to send sql for create/update/delete and select, also its work will with stored views and procedures
+this eextention for .net core to work directly with database using database context, its allow to send sql for create/update/delete and select, also its work well with stored views and procedures

 # How its work!

 after install plugin ..

 - create class model that present row of return data

 ```sh
       public class Student
         {